 3. Fill out the Turf Diagnostic Form.
 Be as complete as possible.
 Include complete name and mailing address.
 Photos of the problem are extremely helpful.
 Remember that accurate diagnosis requires both a representative sample and sufficient information about the cultural practices and environmental conditions associated with the disease problem.

 Turf Samples for Nematode Assay:

 1. Collection of soil samples: Nematode populations are estimated most accurately with a composite sample.
 Use a 3/4 to 1 inch diameter soil probe, or something similar, and sample to a depth of four inches throughout the site.
 This depth is a compromise but represents the population distribution of different species fairly well.

 - When damage is evident: If a portion of the turf appears unhealthy, collect 15 to 20 subsamples from throughout the affected area and bulk them.
-For comparison, a composite sample should also be taken from an adjacent, healthy appearing area.
+For comparison, a composite sample may also be taken from an adjacent, healthy appearing area.

 - When no damage is evident: An entire green can be sampled by collecting 30 or 40 samples and combining them as one.
 However, if portions of the green have had a prior history of being weak, sample throughout the area collecting about 20 samples.
 Keep notes about where you sampled so you can return at a later date and sample the same general area.